Breast Augmentation Revision

 - A removal of breast implants is required

 - Adjustment of breast implants placed via cosmetic tourism markets (Thailand)

 - Capsular contracture: A capsule forms around all breast implants that is part of the bodies normal defence mechanism.
 In some cases the capsule may harden causing visibility and pain.
 When associated with visibility and pain it is considered capsular contracture

 - Rippling: The envelope surrounding the implant may be too thin resulting in visibility of the implant shell.

 - Rupture: Silicone or saline fill leaks through the implant shell.

 - Double bubble:

-- The breast implants are placed too far apart
+- Wide cleavage: The breast implants are placed too far apart

 As a highly skilled plastic surgeon, Dr Jack Zoumaras is often referred and sought out to correct and revise breast augmentation surgery.
 Dr Zoumaras offers the following techniques for correction and revision depending upon the examination and operative findings.
 Most corrections take place through an IMF incision.

 In extreme cases of capsular contracture and implant rupture, the entire capsule and implant are removed and new implants are exchanged for the damaged older ones.